 And then I’ve positioned the lining over the top and the snaps are totally invisible except for a slight bump on the surface.

 Now the front and the back of the purse simply clamp shut – very elegant.
-You can find invisible magnetic snaps here in the store.

 Next time I’ll show you how I made the purse handles – they were easy to make and added the perfect embellishment.